raapperez/tree-test/README.md

 Output Format

-You should print the message "1" if the element is present in the given tree, otherwise print "0".
+You should print the message "true" if the element is present in the given tree, otherwise print "false".

 Sample Test Cases: